 hey, have you noticed that both Asos and Topshot carry clothes for petite women :)

-hope this helps you :)posted about 5 years ago
+hope this helps you :)posted over 5 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos